gajus/contents/README.md

     });
 ```

-The function to calculate the line of sight is called upon initiation and in response to window resize event.
+The function to calculate the line of sight is called upon initiation and in response to `resize.contents.gajus` event.